Wild and Medicinal Herbs for Rabbits: What’s Safe and What’s Toxic?

 Valerian (Valeriana officinalis)

-Can be fed well in a mix.
+Suitable for feeding as part of a varied mix.
 Valerian often grows in moist areas.

-Non-problematic food plant.
-Quite unknown, despite being an excellent food plant.
-Rabbits absolutely love the leaves, which is no surprise since they have a mildly sweet taste.
+Safe to Feed.
+A relatively unknown but excellent addition to a varied diet.
+Rabbits often love the leaves, which is no surprise as they have a mildly sweet taste.

 Wild Garlic (Allium ursinum)